Mountain Dew: Logo

 PepsiCo (then The Pepsi-Cola Company) acquired the Mountain Dew brand in 1964, and shortly thereafter in 1969 the logo was modified as the company sought to shift its focus to a "younger, outdoorsy" generation.
-This direction continued as the logo remained the same through the 1970s, 1980s.
+This direction continued as the logo remained the same through the 1970s, the 1980s, and the early 1990s.
 In 1996, PepsiCo began using a strategy it was already using with its flagship cola Pepsi, changing Mountain Dew's logo every few years.
 New logos were introduced in 1996, 1998, and 2005.
 In October 2008, the Mountain Dew logo was redesigned to "Mtn Dew" within the U.S. market, as a result of PepsiCo announcing that it would rebrand its core carbonated soft-drink products by early 2009.
 Returning flavors were given redesigned packaging and logos when re-released.

 In October 2024, PepsiCo announced a major rebrand.
 The new branding, inspired by the logo introduced in 1996, reverts the naming to the full "Mountain" spelling; the key art features mountain scenery in the background.

 Sidekick bottles

 In summer 2010, a secondary type of Mountain Dew bottles began appearing on some US shelves.
 Designed by 4sight, a design and innovation firm, these bottles featured a sleeker design, smaller packaging labels, and a built-in grip.
 The bottles were dubbed "sidekick bottles" and were tested in North Carolina, South Carolina, and Indiana markets.
 By 2014, sidekick bottles had become the predominant Mountain Dew bottle design in most of the United States.
+In June 2025, Sidekick bottles began being largely phased out in the United states, though it remains in some areas.